Follow TV Tropes

 • Loophole Abuse:

 • Used by the Kaiser Corporation to justify invading Abydos Academy.
 The Kaiser President points out, since Hoshino gave her resignation letter from Abydos and the Foreclosure Task Force, but it was never officially approved by the General Student council and thus illegal, Abydos is technically ownerless and Kaiser has the right to take over their territory.
-However, this logic is used against them when the Sensei points out they never signed the resignation letter, which means Hoshino is still a student of Abydos and thus Kaiser's invasion is still illegal.
+However, this logic is used against them when Sensei points out they, the club advisor, never signed the resignation letter, which means Hoshino is still a student of Abydos and thus Kaiser's invasion is still illegal.

-• Natsu and Tsubaki also hold shields as well, but in gameplay they seem to not use them, even if Tsubaki's EX skill is called "Deploy Tactical Shield" and Natsu's EX skill animation shows her hiding behind her shield while drinking milk that restores her HP.
+• Natsu and Tsubaki also use shields as well, but in gameplay they seem to not use them, even though Tsubaki's EX Skill is called "Deploy Tactical Shield", and Natsu's skill animation shows her hiding behind her shield while drinking milk that restores her HP.

 • Magically-Binding Contract: